gorevyoneticisi/dsp-w215-b1-openwrt-hacks/README.md

 - Power meter
 - Home Assistant / MQTT / SSH controlled plug

+# MQTT Integration Guide:
+See `MQTT_integration.md` for step-by-step instructions on publishing readings to a Mosquitto broker (CasaOS) and viewing them with MQTTX/Web or other clients.

 ---

 # PART 1 — Flashing OpenWrt (Recovery Method)